CodingSuru/person-counter-system/README.md

 Video Feed Not Loading:
 Check if the video file or camera URL is correct and accessible from the server.
 Ensure the server and camera are on the same network (for local testing) or use public IPs (for deployment).

+Counts Not Updating:
+Verify that data.json is being written to (backend/ directory permissions).
+Ensure the /get_data endpoint is accessible and returns valid JSON.

 Upload Errors: